 Explore the Dazzling Red Cliff Ice Caves This Winter

 Every winter, the water reliably freezes in Red Cliff Bay, a sheltered cove carved into the Bayfield Peninsula.
-This means that you can access the glittering ice caves and formations that decorate the bay's sandstone cliffs.
+This means that travelers can access the glittering ice caves and formations that decorate the bay's sandstone cliffs.
 But this unique ice show only lasts a few weeks each year.
 So, when the temps drop and the ice thickens, grab your traction cleats or snowshoes and make your way to Red Cliff Bay.

 Red Cliff Bay sits a few miles north of Bayfield and is part of the Red Cliff Band of Lake Superior Chippewa reservation.
-It's also 20 minutes due east of Meyer's Beach, a spot along the Apostle Islands National Lakeshore that serves as the launching pad for the lakeshore's famous ice caves.
+It's also 20 minutes due east of Meyer's Beach, a spot along the Apostle Islands National Lakeshore that serves as the launching pad for the lakeshore's original famous ice caves.
 The Apostle Islands ice caves, however, lie along an exposed section of Lake Superior on the peninsula's western shore, where powerful winds and waves routinely come up against the shoreline.
 This makes the ice too dangerous to traverse most winters – and thus leaves the impressive caves inaccessible.

 Red Cliff Bay, in contrast, is tucked into a quiet pocket on the peninsula's eastern shore, with shallow waters that quickly freeze each winter.
 So the cliffs are easy to visit with your favorite people, and the ice is just as magical.
 Icy sculptures form every winter, thanks to the water that continually seeps through the porous rock and out onto its face.
 Once exposed to the air, the water freezes into intricate crystals; long, jagged icicles; thick slabs of ice and everything in between.
 The show is a colorful one, too, thanks to the minerals in the rock, oxygen levels and other factors.